musergi/paper-graph/README.md

 The dataset of this paper can be found under the URL https://github.com/allenai/s2orc algongside the instructions to download it.

-- [ - ] Test to download the sample files provided.
+- [ X ] Test to download the sample files provided.
-- [ - ] Read and understand content format.
+- [ X ] Read and understand content format.
-- [ - ] Convert them to CSV.
+- [ X ] Convert them to CSV.
-- [ - ] Display relationship graph recorded in CSV.
+- [ X ] Display relationship graph recorded in CSV.

+After aalysing the sample dataset, we can see that most of the elements in the sample dataset are not interconnected therefore this database is not usefull for our purposes.
+The working method still remains relevant.
+We are going to attempt to generate a similar dataset but manually in order to ensure that all elements are interconnected.